Germany: G7 rejects Russia's demand to pay for gas in rubles | Headlines

 - Germany

-The Group of Seven major economies has agreed to reject Moscow's demand to pay for Russian natural gas exports in rubles, the German energy minister said Monday.
+The Group of Seven major economies have agreed to reject Moscow's demand to pay for Russian natural gas exports in rubles, the German energy minister said Monday.

+Robert Habeck told reporters that "all G-7 ministers agreed completely that this (would be) a one-sided and clear breach of the existing contracts" for natural gas, which is used to heat homes, generate electricity and power industry.

 Asked by reporters earlier Monday if Russia could cut natural gas supplies to European customers if they reject the demand to pay in rubles, Kremlin spokesman Dmitry Peskov said in a conference call that "we clearly aren't going to supply gas for free."
 "In our situation, it's hardly possible and feasible to engage in charity for Europe," Peskov said.